A project by Christine Wertheim and Margaret Wertheim and the Institute For Figuring.

 Structure of the Project

-The Crochet Coral Reef project has two distinct and allied strands.
+The Crochet Coral Reef project has two distinct yet allied strands.

 If your institution would like to exhibit the Core Collection or make your own local Satellite Reef please contact us.